 The beginning of July saw ELNET-Germany leading a delegation of young journalists from a variety of different media outlets to Israel.
 Some of the participants were excited to visit Israel for the very first time.
 A delegation of French journalists, led by ELNET-France, was visiting Israel at the same time, making this ELNET’s first-ever German-French delegation to Israel.

 Throughout the five-day program, the journalists got to know Israel in all its diversity.
-A particular emphasis was laid on foreign and security policy aspects in and around Israel, the ongoing Israeli election campaign and legal proceedings of the Israeli Prime Minister, as well as the Israeli-Palestinian conflict.
+A particular emphasis was laid on foreign and security policy aspects in and around Israel, the ongoing Israeli election campaign, as well as the Israeli-Palestinian conflict.
 The delegation had the chance to address all of these issues in exclusive meetings with representatives of different parties of the Israeli Knesset, including Blue and White (Kahol Lavan), the Union of Right-Wing Parties, Yisrael Beiteinu, and Likud.

 The participants also had the opportunity to visit the Herzliya Security Conference, where they attended the keynote speech of Annegret Kramp-Karrenbauer, Chairwoman of the German Christian Democratic Union (CDU), and took part in a roundtable discussion organized by ELNET and the Forum of Strategic Dialogue (FSD).